eokodie/polygon/README.md

 <img src="man/figures/candlestick.png" width="100%" />

-You can get the list of currently supported locales:
+You can get the list of currently supported locales with:

 ``` r
 get_locales(token)

 # # A tibble: 19 x 2
 #    locale name
 #    <chr>  <chr>